UCLALibrary/ucla-ca-providence/README.md

 # README: Providence version 2.0

+This is a UCLA-customized version of Collective Access (the Providence component).
+See [UCLA notes](README_UCLA.md) for details.

 ### About CollectiveAccess

 CollectiveAccess is collections management and presentation software maintained by Whirl-i-Gig and contributed to by the open-source community.
 The CollectiveAccess project began in 2003 as a response to the lack of non-commercial, affordable, open-source solutions for digital collections management.
 Almost two decades later, CollectiveAccess has projects on 5 continents, providing hundreds of institutions with configurable, up-to-date collections management software.